-- Resuscitation will not be initiated in the following circumstances: - Burned beyond recognition - o Decapitation - Deep, penetrating, cranial injuries - Massive truncal wounds - DNR Order-present and valid - Frozen body - Hemicorporectomy (body cut in half.) - o Rigor mortis, tissue decomposition, or severe dependent post-mortem lividity - Triage demands - o Blunt trauma found in cardiac arrest unless one of the following conditions is present: - Patient can be delivered to an emergency department within 5 minutes. - The arrest is caused by a medical condition. - Focused blunt trauma to the chest (such as a baseball to the chest). - An example is Commotio Cordis, a form of sudden cardiac death, seen most often in boys and young men playing sports.
-It occurs as the result of a blunt, non-penetrating impact to the precordial region from a ball, bat or other projectile. - Penetrating trauma found in cardiac arrest when the patient cannot be delivered to an emergency department within 15 minutes. - Resuscitation will be initiated on victims of penetrating trauma who arrest after they are in EMS care. - Once en route, continue care even if the above time limits cannot be met.
+- Resuscitation will not be initiated in the following circumstances: - o Deep, penetrating, cranial injuries - Massive truncal wounds - o DNR Order-present and valid - Frozen body - o Rigor mortis, tissue decomposition, or severe dependent post-mortem lividity - Triage demands - o Blunt trauma found in cardiac arrest unless one of the following conditions is present: - Patient can be delivered to an emergency department within 5 minutes. - The arrest is caused by a medical condition. - Focused blunt trauma to the chest (such as a baseball to the chest). - An example is Commotio Cordis, a form of sudden cardiac death, seen most often in boys and young men playing sports.
+It occurs as the result of a blunt, non-penetrating impact to the precordial region from a ball, bat or other projectile. - O Penetrating trauma found in cardiac arrest when the patient cannot be delivered to an emergency department within 15 minutes. - Resuscitation will be initiated on victims of penetrating trauma who arrest after they are in EMS care. - Once en route, continue care even if the above time limits cannot be met. - If care began and it is readily apparent to EMS that the patient met non-initiation of care criteria, resuscitation efforts may cease.